Chaklader/part-of-speech-tagging/NOTE.md

 This example demonstrates how Bayesian Networks can model complex systems with multiple interrelated variables, allowing for various types of probabilistic reasoning and inference.

-I apologize for not explaining that step clearly.
-Let's break down Step 3 in more detail:

 The Chain Rule of Probability is a fundamental rule that allows us to express a joint probability as a product of conditional probabilities.
 In its general form, for events A, B, and C, it states: